rescript-association/genType/DEVELOPMENT.md

 current commit, bump all the necessary version numbers (also the number in `src/Version.ml`) and push it to the current remote branch.

-When a tag is pushed, [CircleCI](https://circleci.com/gh/rescript-association/genType) will create a package to the Github releases [releases](https://github.com/rescript-association/genType/releases) page, which can later be released to npm.
+When a tag is pushed, proceed to manually create a release from that tag using the GitHub website.
+(To be automated later).

-This CI process only covers the newest `genType` releases (v3+), which are based on BuckleScript 6.x.
-This version is based on OCaml 4.06 and is not compatible with any BuckleScript version below 6.x (those are based on OCaml 4.02).

 **Here are the concrete commands to run:**